Skip to content ↓

 Online Safety

 This year we have 2 digital leaders from each class (Year 1 to year 6).
-Our digital leaders will take part in regular discussions with Mr Bloomer, Online Safety Co-ordinator on all matters relating to online safety.
+Our digital leaders will take part in regular meetings with Mr Bloomer (Online Safety Lead) on all matters relating to online safety.

 Year